xica369/0x0A-object_detection/README.md

 - filtered_boxes: a numpy.ndarray of shape (?, 4) containing all of the filtered bounding boxes:
 - box_classes: a numpy.ndarray of shape (?,) containing the class number that each box in filtered_boxes predicts, respectively
 - box_scores: a numpy.ndarray of shape (?) containing the box scores for each box in filtered_boxes, respectively

+When you run the 2-main.py you can see this:
+`$./2-main.py`

 ### 3-yolo.py // Non-max Suppression
 Class Yolo (Based on 2-yolo.py):